 Integration of Big Data and Business Intelligence with Cloud Computing is recently trending in the IT sector.
 However, there are concerns about whether this combination is going to work out or not.
 According to the latest research reports by Saugatuck Technology, “cloud-based BI and analytics will witness enormous growth in the coming years.”
-The amalgamation of BI with the cloud can enhance growth rate by leaps and bounds in the next few years.
+The amalgamation of BI with the cloud can enhance the growth rate by leaps and bounds in the next few years.